 • Analysts reviewed 59 studies alcohol consumption and all-cause mortality.
 They found a general J-shaped curve.6

-• Investigators meta- analyzed 34 studies of alcohol and total mortality among 1,015,835 men and women around the world.
+• Investigators did an MA of 34 studies of alcohol and total mortality among 1,015,835 men and women around the world.
 Women who had 1-2 drinks daily and men who had 2-4 drinks daily had the lowest death rate.7

 • Analysts conducted a study of all major research on heart disease.
 They found that moderate drinkers live longer on average.
 Such drinkers had a much lower risk of dying than either non-drinkers or heavy drinkers.9

 • Scientists studied data from a number of studies.
 Prospective studies of middle-aged men almost universally find a U-shaped curve between alcohol and risk of death.
 Abstaining was a risk for all-cause death.
 Moderate drinkers live longer10